-Freshwater East is connected to the oastal bus service number 387/388 the Coastal Cruiser connecting the villages to Pembroke and Pembroke Dock both of which has a railway station.
+Freshwater East is connected to the coastal bus service number 387/388.
+The Coastal Cruiser connects the surrounding villages to Pembroke and Pembroke Dock both of which has a railway station.

-There is a pub and restaurant in the village.
+There is a pub, The Freshwater Inn, and beachside cafe, Time Flies, in the village.

 There are plenty of small campsites and caravan sites nearby.
 There are some quality B&Bs and hotels in the village and surrounding areas.
 Self-catering cottages can be found all across the area.